Withered-Flower-0422/BMT/docs/en/start/preparation.md

 ## Launching the Map Editor

-- Online Launch: In Steam, select the 2nd option `Launch Game Editor` to start.
+- Online Launch: In Steam, select the 2nd option `Level Editor` to start.
 - Offline Launch: In the local directory, double-click `BME Pro HDRP.exe` to start.

 ::: tip